muhammad-tarrab/Tarrab-Cybersecurity-Portfolio/Network Security/OS hardening techniques.md

 | ***14:25:29.576597 IP greatrecipesforme.com.http > your.machine.56378: Flags[.], ack 74, win 512, options [nop,nop,TS val 3302989649 ecr 3302989649], length 0*** | <br>
 ...<a lot of traffic on the port 80>...

+## Respond:

+### Section 1: Identify the network protocol involved in the incident

+The incident is centered around the HTTP protocol, which typically operates on port 80.
+Anomalies were detected in both DNS (Port 53) and HTTP traffic logs during TCPdump analysis.
+The transmission of the malicious file signifies an attack at the application layer, underscoring the criticality of securing the HTTP protocol in this scenario.

+### Incident Description and Investigation

+Several customers reported encountering a suspicious prompt upon visiting the website, compelling them to download and execute a file under the guise of browser updates, resulting in account lockouts.
+In response, the security team initiated an investigation using a sandbox environment and network traffic analysis tools such as tcpdump.
+The analysis revealed that the browser initially requested the IP address for the legitimate website, followed by a prompt to download the malicious file.
+Subsequent network traffic indicated a resolution of a new IP for a seemingly altered website.
+Further analysis unveiled a compromise in the website's code, facilitating the injection of code prompting users to download the malicious file.
+The compromise of the administrator account led to the locking out of all user accounts, suggestive of a potential brute force attack.
+The proliferation of the malicious file exacerbated the situation by infecting other computers.

+### Section 3: Recommend one remediation for brute force attacks

+Define Thresholds and Time Frame
+- Determine the number of consecutive failed login attempts that will trigger an account lockout.
+- Define the time window within which these failed attempts will be counted.

+Specify Lockout Duration
+- Establish the duration for which an account will remain locked after reaching the defined threshold of failed login attempts.

+Implement Account Lockout Mechanism
+- Configure the system to automatically lock user accounts that exceed the specified threshold of failed login attempts within the defined time frame.

+Set Up Notification Mechanisms
+- Implement notification mechanisms to alert administrators and users when an account is locked due to excessive failed login attempts.

+Educate Users
+- Provide comprehensive user education on the importance of strong, unique passwords, two-factor authentication (2FA), and adherence to security best practices to minimize the risk of successful brute force attacks.

+Test and Refine
+- Conduct thorough testing of the account lockout policy to ensure its effectiveness.
+- Refine the policy based on testing results and feedback from users and administrators.

+Monitor and Maintain
+- Regularly monitor account lockout events and adjust policy parameters as needed to adapt to evolving threats.
+- Maintain ongoing user education initiatives to reinforce security awareness and promote compliance with the account lockout policy.